chartpath/ramses-elasticsearch/readme.md

 ### Limit and sort

-If you make a GET request to the `/api/gii_countries` collection, you'll get 20 records because that is the default limit.
+If you make a GET request to the `/api/gii_countries` collection, you'll get the default limit of 20 records.

-Cool!
-How about something more interesting, like the top 50 countries sorted by their HDI ranking.
+How about something more interesting, like the top 50 countries sorted by their HDI ranking?

 ```bash
 $ http :6543/api/gii_countries _limit==50 _sort==hdi_rank